How to Optimize Your Google Business Profile for Local SEO

 3. Customer Reviews

 Reviews play a key role in your business reputation.
 They’re one of the first things people see when they search for your company on Google.
+A business that continuously gets reviews on a regular basis sends the right signals to Google that it is an active business that the public still cares about.

-Tip: never stop asking for reviews.
+Never stop asking for reviews.
 Review acquisition needs to be an integrated and ongoing part of your marketing strategy.

 4. Add A Good Business Description